Rutgers University/Kessler Foundation

 - Excellent written and verbal communication skills.

+Administration of the ARRT fellowships occurs within the academic Department of Physical Medicine and Rehabilitation at Rutgers New Jersey Medical School (RNJMS), Rutgers University in New Jersey.
 All fellows participate in an extensive training curriculum and didactic offerings.
-Multidisciplinary mentored training opportunities are individually tailored to achieve specific goals considering each fellow’s prior background and interests. .
+Multidisciplinary mentored training opportunities are individually tailored to achieve specific goals considering each fellow’s prior background and interests.

-Forward your résumé, cover letter (MS Word or PDF) including a statement of research interests, three letters of recommendation from professional associates, and salary requirements to career@KesslerFoundation.org.
+Applicants should provide a cover letter including a statement of research interests, Curriculum Vitae, and three letters of recommendation from professional associates to career@KesslerFoundation.org.
 Please indicate the position(s) for which you are applying in the subject line.